 Deciding which treatments work best usually takes results from several studies.
 Other studies may provide new information or different results.
 Always talk to a doctor before making any treatment decisions.

-The results below include 338 out of 346 participants.
-This is because some participants left the study before getting at least 1 "off" time measurement after starting treatment.
+The results below include 244 out of 247 participants.
+This is because some participants left the study before getting at least 1 measurement.